-The imaging for the Legacy survey was substantially complete with DR6.
-In DR7, we include imaging of a few small gaps that were missed in the contiguous region of the North Galactic Cap, and repeat observations of a few regions of the sky which had particular poor seeing in previous data releases.
-The total footprint has increased by less than 10 deg^2 in total.
+The imaging for the Legacy Survey was substantially complete with DR6.
+In DR7, we include imaging of a few small gaps that were missed in the contiguous region of the North Galactic Cap, and repeat observations of a few regions of the sky which had particularly poor seeing in previous data releases.
+The total footprint has increased by less than 10 deg2 in total.
 The Legacy imaging footprint is visible as the large contiguous gray area on the left side of the upper panel of Figure 1, together with the three gray stripes visible on the right side.
-The principal augmentation of the imaging data in DR7 are the stripes which are part of the SEGUE survey.
-They are indicated in red in the figure, and increase the SDSS imaging footprint by roughly 2000 deg^2 over DR6.
+The principal augmentation of the imaging data in DR7 is the stripes which are part of the SEGUE survey.
+They are indicated in red in the figure and increase the SDSS imaging footprint by roughly 2000 deg2 over DR6.
 Note that many of these cross the Galactic plane (indicated by the sinuous line crossing the figure).
 Unlike DR6, the union of the Legacy and SEGUE data are now available in a single database in CAS in DR7.
-These data have been recalibrated using übercalibration (Padmanabhan et al. 2008); the resulting photometry is now the default photometry found in the CAS (although the original photometry calibrated by the auxiliary Photometric Telescope, Tucker et al. 2006, is also available).
-The übercalibration solution was regenerated using all the imaging data, but the changes are tiny from those published in DR6: 0.001 mag rms in griz and 0.003 mag in u.
-The übercalibrated photometry and that calibrated from the Photometric Telescope are accurately on the same zeropoint.